zenml-io/zenml/docs/book/why/framework-design.md

 ### Simple Functions

-We wanted to make a simple Python functions be ZenML steps with one decorator:
+We wanted to make simple Python functions be ZenML steps with just one decorator:

 ```python
 @step